kerimkaynakcigames/Sequentior/docs/sequentials/uianimationsequentials/sequential_fadeui.md

 * __Image:__ If the gameobject you want to fade has the UI Image component, select this option.
 * __Canvas Group:__ If the gameobject you want to fade has the Canvas Group component, select this option.
+* __Text:__ If the gameobject you want to fade has the TMPText component, select this option.

 ## Fade Change Type